 It is important to note that if you return a package, the reimbursement will usually be in the form of store credit.
 This is instead of a direct refund.
 So, decide whether you would be happy to buy something different from the store if things do not go as planned.

 So, learning how to shop online is simple if you follow the above steps.
 Remember to stay safe, and ask a trusted family or friend if you’re unsure about the legitimacy of a site.
 And that’s our guide to how to shop online.
 Now, get busy and have fun shopping!
-To get you started, an Amazon eGift Card from Amazon.com.au is a great present idea leading up to Christmas.
+Get started with an Amazon eGift Card from Amazon.com.au.
+It’s a great present idea leading up to Christmas.

 Disclaimer: This post contains affiliate links.
 If you use these links to buy something we may earn a commission.